PMUGO50/R2_pipeline_FFT_FPGA/README.md

 FFT of this program has **512 inputs**, so it's resolution is fs/512.
 The width of data is **16 and signed**.

 The program it has not been tested on FPGA yet, it has just passed the behavioral simulation and RTL synthesis.
-Synthesis report is 'corefft.syr', and explanation to warnings in report is in 'warningexp.md'.
+Summary part of synthesis report is 'corefft.syr', and explanation to some synthesis warnings is in 'warningexp.md'.

 ## program code